 The addition of human milk fortifiers (HMF) to breastmilk for Low Birth Weight (LBW) and Very Low Birth Weight (VLBW <1500 grams) babies also deserves a closer look.
 Please see ‘What about fortifiers and premature babies?’ for more information.

 Please read this section about the suggested blood tests for donors and consult with a health care provider to see if privately donated milk is an option.

-- In some cases, mothers and donors have improved the response of preterm babies to non-umbilical feeding by going on a restrictive diet and eliminating: gluten, dairy, nuts, chocolate, soy, corn and other known allergens. [↩]
+- In some cases, lactating parents and donors have improved the response of preterm babies to non-umbilical feeding by going on a restrictive diet and eliminating: gluten, dairy, nuts, chocolate, soy, corn and other known allergens. [↩]

 - Sisk PM, Lovelady Ca, Dillard RG, Gruber KJ.
 Lactation counseling for mothers of very low birth weight infants: effect on maternal anxiety and infant intake of human milk.
 Pediatrics.
 2006;117(1):e67-e75. [↩]